Rotten-LKZ/concisedb/README.md

 const ConciseDb = require('concisedb')
 const path = require('path')

-const db = new ConciseDb(path.join(__dirname, 'db.json'), { test: [] })
+// The third argument is Options for the class.
+Access https://docs.lkzstudio.com/concisedb/ if you wanna know what options can change const db = new ConciseDb(path.join(__dirname, 'db.json'), { test: [] })

 db.data.test.push(1) // It will update JSON file automatically by using Proxy
 // So for performance, if you need to change the data many times at once
 // you can use db.getData() to get a copy of data
+// Of course, you can give the class { realtimeUpdate: false } to the third argument
+// to prevent the program from updating the JSON file automatically

 console.log(db.data) // Output: { test: [ 1 ] }
 ```